-The power of any spurious emission shall not exceed the basic limits of table 6.6.5.2.3 -1 for a BS where requirements for co-existence with the system listed in the first column apply.
+The spurious emission basic limits are provided in table 6.6.5.2.3 -1 for a BS where requirements for co-existence with the system listed in the first column apply.
 For a multi-band connector, the exclusions and conditions in the Note column of table 6.6.5.2.3 -1 apply for each supported operating band.